NAU Department of Dental Hygiene

 Accreditation Visit Accordion Closed

-The Arizona University Dental Hygiene Department will under go our accreditation site visit on October 20-22, 2020.
+The Arizona University Dental Hygiene Department will under go our accreditation site visit in October 2021.
 The public is invited to submit comments relating to this program according to the following policy: Please place all comments in the slot box to the left of the NAU Dental Hygiene clinic door at 208 E Pine Knoll Dr., Flagstaff AZ 86011.

 Transparency Accordion Closed